ONSdigital/dp-python-tools/dpytools/config/README.md

 configuration to be done on the value, such as regex to check for matching strings, and setting a minimum length and a maximum length.

-An example of a config with a StringProperty being instantiated using its optional configuration:
+An example of a config with a StringProperty being instantiated, also using all the optional configuration:

 ```python
 SOME_STRING_ENV_VAR = "Test string"